jmaser22/time-travel-jmaser/zine/intro.md

-this is a short intro that contains the phrase time machine :)
+this is a short intro that contains the phrase time machine. this line  does not create a merge conflict:)